 3. What type of marketing does your firm do?

 Information overload requires creativity to garner attention.
 We live in an area of unprecedented information flow.
-To sell your home you need to stand out from the noise.
+To sell your home fast you need to stand out from the noise.
 Ultimately, the marketing for selling your house is a combination of time, resources, and creativity.
 It may seem counterintuitive at first, but we have found larger real estate firms to be better at all elements of marketing for home sales.

 Large firms provide their agents with additional resources rather than simply relying on the MLS.
 They often employ experts in social media and have access to video production crews.
 In addition, they will have a large network of other agents who will work together to market your home.

 Choose an agent who represents a trusted brand.
 Selling your home is about exposure.
 Ask about the monthly web visits their brokerage site receives.
 Visit their social media pages to see their reach.
 You are looking for a pro who has the best of both worlds.
 You want a local expert with a global reach.

 4. Can you recommend other professionals to assist us?

 Selling a home requires a team.
 You never really think about the variety of professionals needed to successfully perform a real estate transaction until you are in the middle of one.
 You need an Agent who has a professional network of lenders, appraisers, real estate attorneys, contractors, Escrow Officers, photographers, and marketers.
 They will likely have personal relationships with these people, as their experience in the field predicates knowing how to get the most reliable service at the right price.

 Estimating repair costs and understanding return on investment is critical.
 When selling a home it is inevitable that you will need to perform repairs.
 But what kind of budget will you need?
 Will the repair provide a return on your investment or at least help the property sell faster?
 Is the work being done by qualified personnel who stand by their quality?
 This is the job of your Agent.
 Ask them if they are qualified to do their job?

 5. Will you explain all the paperwork and filings?